dustinsgoodman/dustingoodman.dev/src/pages/blog/20220129-serverless3-review.md

   region: ${opt:region, "us-east-1"}
   runtime: nodejs14.x
   profile: ${self:custom.profile}-${self:custom.stage_env.${self:provider.stage}.PROFILE, 'dev'}
-  environment: ${self:custom.stage_env.${self:provider.stage}.SLS_STAGE}
 # ...
 ```

-Notice the really hard to grok fields `profile` and `environment` under `provider`.
+Notice the really hard to grok field, `profile`, under `provider`.
 This was what we had to do to configure our service variables per development stage.
-For example, if I want the dev environment setup, I would set `--stage local` when I run my serverless commands and `profile` and `environment` would be set to `my-profile-dev` and `local`, respectively.
+For example, if I want the dev environment setup, I would set `--stage local` when I run my serverless commands and `profile` would be set to `my-profile-dev`.
 This is pretty hard to keep track of and lead to many long configuration debugging sessions.

 Now, you can use the new stage parameters by setting their values under the `params` key and then acessing them via the `${param:xxx}` syntax.
 So our above `serverless.yaml` can now be rewritten as: